-3.1 Fair value As at 31st March, 2022 As at 31st March, 2021 Investment properties 5,162.85 5,006.40
+3.1 Fair value As at 31st March, 2023 Investment properties 5,475. .75 5,162.85

-3.2 The fair value of investment properties has been carried out on the basis of a valuation carried out on the respective dates by an accredited independent valuer.
-However, the said valuer is not a registered valuer as defined under Rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017.
+- 3.2 The fair value of investment properties has been carried out on the basis of a valuation carried out on the respective dates by an accredited independent valuer.
+However, the said valuer is not a registered valuer as defined under Rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017. - 3.3 The fair value was determined based on the market comparable approach based on recent market prices without any significant adjustments being made to market observable data.